rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 In this final task you will clean up the Azure Resources that you have create for the hands-on lab.
 This task is optional.

-1. If provisioned using the Azure Stack Developer Kit in an Azure VM, delete the resource group your Azure Stack Host VM is running in.
+1. If provisioned using the Azure Stack Developer Kit in an Azure VM, delete the resource group your Azure Stack Host VM is running in

-2. If running on your own Developer Kit, delete all the resource groups from the Azure Stack portal that you created during the execution of this lab.
+2. If running on your own Developer Kit, delete all the resource groups from the Azure Stack portal that you created during the execution of this lab